skardhamar/rga/README.md

 The principle of this package is to create an instance of the API Authentication, which is a S4/5-class (utilizing the setRefClass).
 This instance then contains all the functions needed to extract data, and all the data needed for the authentication and reauthentication.
 The class is in essence self sustaining.

+This means that you can create as many instances as you need.

 #### Basic use

 The instance is created with the `rga.open` command: